Admin Setup Guide ← All Guides

 Rotate genuine secrets (OAuth client secrets, service account JSON keys, ad-channel API tokens) LastPass CLI (AimClear standard, with 2FA) Per security policy

 Investigate "why can't [marketer] see [client]?"
-GCP IAM logs + BigQuery directory tables As needed
+GCP IAM — check project and dataset-level bindings for that marketer As needed

 Audit who ran what query GCP Logging — filter resource.type="bigquery_resource" AND protoPayload.metadata.jobChange.job.jobConfig.queryConfig.labels.goog-mcp-server="true" As needed